 The Previous Era of Accident Protection – Structural Integrity and Vehicle Mechanics

-Historically, road safety has been driven by innovations such as airbags, seat belts, increased robustness of the vehicle frame, and increased vehicle stability.
+Historically, road safety has been driven by innovations such as airbags, seat belts, increased robustness of the vehicle frame and improved vehicle stability.
 A new car assessment program tests new vehicles that enter the market on a variety of factors and awards a score or a rating to a vehicle based on how well it has performed against those assessment tests.
 The better the performance, the better the rating.
 NCAP testing involves not only the mechanical and structural integrity of vehicles upon impact but also their ability to avoid rollovers and crashes.

-Structural integrity tests consist of side impact tests, rear-end crashes, and head-on frontal crash tests among others.
+Structural integrity tests consist of side impact tests, rear-end crashes and head-on frontal crash tests among others.
 Rollover resistance tests measure the ability of a vehicle to protect its occupants in the event of a vehicle rollover are another example of tests that vehicles must go through prior to release to the market.
-Such structural integrity and vehicle stability tests are a significant component of NCAP testing are will continue to remain so.
+Such structural integrity and vehicle stability tests are a significant component of NCAP testing and will continue to remain so.

-Moving from Accident Protection to Accident Avoidance
+Moving From Accident Protection to Accident Avoidance

 While structural integrity and vehicle stability are and will remain a critical part of NCAP, technology will lead the next advancements in road safety.
-ADAS features will power the next stage in enabling safer roads and reducing accidents, injuries, and fatalities.
-This next leap in safety is marked by a shift from accident protection to an accident avoidance mindset and the pillar of these technological changes is sensor fusion and perception technology that has enabled automated driver assistance systems (ADAS) such as blind spot warning, lane departure warning, and forward collision warning.
+ADAS features will power the next stage in enabling safer roads and reducing accidents, injuries and fatalities.
+This next leap in safety is marked by a shift from accident protection to an accident avoidance mindset and the pillar of these technological changes is sensor fusion and perception technology that has enabled advanced driver assistance systems (ADAS) such as blind spot warning, lane departure warning and forward collision warning.
 Great leaps in fusion and perception technology have enabled the development and testing of ADAS in new car assessment programs across the world.

-In total, there are 12 new car assessment programs across the world each catering to its specific region and needs.
+In total, there are 12 new car assessment programs across the world, each catering to its specific region and needs.
 NCAP programs across the world are at different levels of maturity regarding ADAS adoption.
-Leading ADAS adoptions are US NCAP and Euro NCAP, with both regions bringing updates to their assessment programs.
+Leading ADAS adoptions are U.S. NCAP and Euro NCAP, with both regions bringing updates to their assessment programs.
 Europe is poised to witness new NCAP regulations coming in 2025 that cover even more ADAS features in addition to the ones already included in the program.
-Similarly, the USA is also poised to revamp its new car assessment program to widen ADAS testing.
+Similarly, the U.S.A. is also poised to revamp its new car assessment program to widen ADAS testing.

 ADAS in NCAP

-Fig 2: Vehicle’s ADAS performance under USA NCAP
+Fig 2: Vehicles’ ADAS performance under USA NCAP